PiyushCC/image-color-detection/README.md

 # image-color-detection
 A python project to detect the color of a point in an image.

-This project is developed by Piyush C, Pushkar G, Shivam G.
+This project is developed by Piyush C, Pushkar G, Shivam G, Arun Samuel.

 ---------------------------------------------------------------